Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 13

 After an uncharacteristic year in which the Wildcats missed the NCAA tournament, there should be no issue getting back to the dance for Sean Miller's club next season.
-Much of the reason for optimism centers around a top-five recruiting class led by top-10 guards Josh Green and Nico Mannion, who played together on the AAU circuit and will both start immediately next season in Tucson.
+Much of the reason for optimism centers on a top-five recruiting class led by top-10 guards Josh Green and Nico Mannion, who played together on the AAU circuit and will both start immediately next season in Tucson.
 UC Irvine grad transfer Max Hazzard brings shooting, and Brandon Williams returns as a starter in the backcourt.
 Chase Jeter and top-50 recruit Zeke Nnaji will anchor the interior.
 This is your Pac-12 favorite.

 16. Utah State Aggies